glint-analytics/solana/README.md

 #### 10.1 Build Programs

+Make equivalent: `make deploy-build`

 ```bash
 anchor build
 ```

 #### 10.2 Deploy

+Make equivalent: `make deploy-build`

-Deploy the programa (this will use the ID on declare_id! inside each program `lib.rs` file):
+Deploy the programs (this will use the ID on declare_id! inside each program `lib.rs` file):

 ```bash
 solana program deploy target/deploy/glint_nft.so